BobbyNicholls/dashboard_jenny/README.md

 # dashboard_jenny
-Generates a dash for comparing asset values
+Generates a plot for comparing asset values, needs to take as input a set of ticker symbols